Create a Kubernetes Cluster on GCP: A Step-by-Step Guide

-Step 1: Configure CloudShell for Your Project
+Step 2: Configure Your Project and Region

 To start with, ensure CloudShell is properly linked to your project.
 In this tutorial, our project is named turbonet-test.
 Run the following command in CloudShell: